senceryucel/TFLite-Model-Inference/README.md

 <br>

 ## Algorithm
 #### It takes the .jpg image and crop it into desired number of equal parts (name of the variable to set crop number is CROP_COUNT).
-Then, for every mini-frame (cropped photo), TFLite Model runs and the result of classification is compared with the grand truth (.json annotation).
+Then, for every mini-frame (cropped photo), TFLite Model runs and the result of classification is compared with the ground truth (.json annotation).
 The performance of the model is calculating based on this comparison.

 <br>